 Bigay Puso sa Pasko

-Bigay Puso sa Pasko (Give Your Heart on Christmas) is an annual Christmas outreach program for underprivileged kids in the Philippines.
+Bigay Puso sa Pasko (Give Your Heart on Christmas) is an annual Christmas outreach program for children in underserved communities in the Philippines.
 The project was founded by teacher Shirley E. Alambra in 2011 at Lupang Pangako Elementary School in Payatas after she saw that her students had no gifts or food at their previous Christmas parties, some eating sardines as their only holiday meal.
 Built on a former landfill, Payatas is a predominantly urban poor barangay in the northeastern district of Quezon City and remains one of the most impoverished areas in Metro Manila.
 With the help of sponsors, Shirley provided 100 students with Jollibee meals, groceries, and toys at the first Bigay Puso sa Pasko event, complete with a special appearance from Jollibee.
-The event became an annual tradition in Payatas, and expanded to additional locations during the last few years.
-Bigay Puso sa Pasko now takes place in three different communities every Christmas:
+The event became an annual tradition in Payatas, and has expanded to additional locations during the last few years.
+Bigay Puso sa Pasko now takes place in various communities across the Philippines every Christmas, including:

 Literacy & Numeracy

 Our Literacy & Numeracy program teaches basic reading, writing, and math skills to kids in the remote mountain community of Sitio Culasisi in Antipolo, Rizal.
 Although the Sitio Culasisi area is located just outside Metro Manila, most members of the community have never left the area due to its isolation and the high cost of transportation.
-As a result, many of the kids are unable to attend school and are still illiterate.
-The program is led by Bigay Puso founder Shirley E. Alambra, a dedicated educator with 20 years of teaching experience under the Department of Education Philippines, along with a team of experienced teachers from West Fairview Elementary School and Lupang Pangako Elementary School.
+As a result, many of the kids are unable to attend school and lack access to formal education.
+The program is led by Bigay Puso founder Shirley E. Alambra, a dedicated educator with over 20 years of teaching experience under the Department of Education (DepEd) Philippines, along with a team of experienced teachers from West Fairview Elementary School and Lupang Pangako Elementary School.
 Literacy & Numeracy includes a feeding program for the kids and is held monthly at our new Mountain View Free Learning Center.
+The teachers have also assisted many of the parents in the community in completing the Alternative Learning System, a parallel learning system under DepEd Philippines that provides opportunities for out-of-school youth and adult learners to develop basic and functional literacy skills, and to access equivalent pathways to complete basic education.

 Bayanihan Relief Drives